 Document/Heading Page reference in the relevant financial report Romanian language version of the Banca Comerciala Romana S.A.
-Consolidated and Separate Financial Statements (The Group and the Parent Bank) Prepared in Accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") - being part of the annual report 2021 and further parts of the annual report 2021 (the "Audited IFRS-EU Financial Statements 2021") 1 Statement of Profit and Loss (Situatia profitului sau pierderii) 18 Statement of Other Comprehensive Income (Situatia altor elemente ale rezultatului global) 19 Statement of Financial Position (Situatia pozitiei financiare) 20 Statement of Changes in Equity (Situatia modificarilor in capitalurile proprii) 21 - 22 Statement of Cash Flows (Situatia fluxurilor de trezorerie) 23 Notes to the Financial Statements (Note la Situatiile Financiare) 24 - 165 Romanian language version of the Independent Auditor's Report for the Audited IFRS-EU Financial Statements 2021 (Raportul Auditorului Independent) (the "Auditor's Report 2021") 1 3 - 17 Romanian language version of the Banca Comerciala Romana S.A.
-Consolidated and Separate Financial Statements (The Group and the Parent Bank) Prepared in Accordance with IFRS-EU - being part of the annual report 2022 and further parts of the annual report 2022 (the "Audited IFRS-EU Financial Statements 2022") 1 Statement of Profit or Loss (Situatia profitului sau pierderii) 16 Statement of Other Comprehensive Income (Situatia altor elemente ale rezultatului global) 17 Statement of Financial Position (Situatia pozitiei financiare) 18 Statement of Changes in Equity (Situatia modificarilor in capitalurile proprii) 19 - 20 Statement of Cash Flows (Situatia fluxurilor de trezorerie) 21 Notes to the Financial Statements (Note la Situatiile Financiare) 22 - 150 Romanian language version of the Independent Auditor's Report for the Audited IFRS-EU Financial Statements 2022 (Raportul Auditorului Independent) (the "Auditor's Report 2022")1 3 - 15
+Consolidated and Separate Financial Statements (The Group and the Parent Bank) Prepared in Accordance with International Financial Reporting Standards as adopted by the European Union and the National Bank of Romania (NBR) Order no. 27/2010 for approving accounting Regulations in accordance with International Financial Reporting Standards, republished and subsequent amendments ("IFRS-EU") - being part of the annual report 2023 and further parts of the annual report 2023 (the "Audited IFRS-EU Financial Statements 2023")1 Statement of Profit and Loss (Situatia profitului sau pierderii) 14 Statement of Other Comprehensive Income (Situatia altor elemente ale rezultatului global) 15 Statement of Financial Position (Situatia pozitiei financiare) 16 Statement of Changes in Equity (Situatia modificarilor in capitalurile proprii) 17 - 18 Statement of Cash Flow (Situatia fluxurilor de trezorerie) 19 Notes to the Financial Statements (Note la Situatiile Financiare) 20 - 143 Consolidated and Separate Administrators' Report (Raportul administratorilor consolidat si individual) 144 -174 Romanian language version of the Independent Auditor's Report for the Audited IFRS-EU Financial Statements 2023 (Raportul Auditorului Independent) (the "Auditor's Report 2023")1 3 - 13 Romanian language version of the Banca Comerciala Romana S.A.
+Consolidated and Separate Financial Statements (The Group and the Parent Bank) Prepared in Accordance with IFRS-EU - being part of the annual report 2022 and further parts of the annual report 2022 (the "Audited IFRS-EU Financial Statements 2022")1 Statement of Profit or Loss (Situatia profitului sau pierderii) 16 Statement of Other Comprehensive Income (Situatia altor elemente ale rezultatului global) 17 Statement of Financial Position (Situatia pozitiei financiare) 18 Statement of Changes in Equity (Situatia modificarilor in capitalurile proprii) 19 - 20

+Statement of Cash Flow (Situatia fluxurilor de trezorerie)

+Notes to the Financial Statements (Note la Situatiile Financiare)

-The officially signed Romanian language versions of the Issuer's Audited IFRS-EU Financial Statements 2021 and 2022 and Romanian language versions of the Auditor's Report 2021 and 2022 are solely legally binding and definitive.
+The officially signed Romanian language versions of the Issuer's Audited IFRS-EU Financial Statements 2022 and 2023 and Romanian language versions of the Auditor's Report 2022 and 2023 are solely legally binding and definitive.